Ignissen/Forditoprogramok/README.md

 # Fordítóprogramok
-This is for my university class on compilers and interpreters  .
+This is for my university class on compilers and interpreters.
 Ez a repó a Fordítóprogramok egyetemi kurzusomhoz tartalmaz forrásokat.